 Travel insurance with volcanic ash cloud cover generally includes:

 Cover for these things may be subject to exclusions, limits and restrictions.
-It’s always a good idea to check your Product Disclosure Statement (PDS), as your policy cover might differ between insurers.
+It’s always a good idea to check the policy wording of your Product Disclosure Statement (PDS), as your policy cover might differ between insurers.
+Also consider reading the Target Market Determination (TMD) to help you understand if a policy is suitable to your circumstances.

 A volcano erupts near your upcoming destination before your trip can even take place, and you need to reschedule.
 Are you covered?